 The National Army Museum in Chelsea is the central hub of all the British Army museums, as others tend to concentrate on just one regiment or corps.
 Starting with its formation during the English Civil War, the museum looks at the experience of soldiers over the centuries, up to the present day.
 Sarah visited this November, having read about its recent refurbishment and reinterpretation for the 21st century.

-Built on the site of the former Infirmary for the Royal Chelsea Hospital after it was bombed during World War II, the museum is situated on Royal Hospital Road in Chelsea, in a brutalist modern building designed in the 1960s.
+Built on the site of the former Infirmary for the Royal Hospital in Chelsea after it was bombed during World War II, the museum is situated on Royal Hospital Road in Chelsea, in a brutalist modern building designed in the 1960s.
 Opened in 1971 and recently having undergone a massive refurbishment, the museum was reopened by the Queen in 2017, with a new focus on creating a dialogue about the army, exploring its purpose and looking at its relationship with the general public.

 Soldier’s uniforms may have changed over the centuries, but their mission remains the same.